The Connection Between MGUS, Lupus, and Rheumatoid Arthritis

 In MGUS, the plasma cells produce too many copies of matching proteins called monoclonal proteins.
 A certain amount (<3 g/dL) of these monoclonal proteins exist in people with MGUS.
 The plasma cells can also multiply in MGUS but make up no more than 10 percent of cells in the bone marrow.1-3

-People with MGUS have no noticeable signs to alert them of the disorder.
+People with MGUS have no noticeable signs of the disorder.
 The increase in proteins and plasma cells does not usually affect organ function or result in symptoms.
 Doctors often detect MGUS when these raised levels appear on blood tests that people undergo for other reasons.1-3

 While doctors have not found what triggers MGUS, they must keep an eye on this disorder.
 Some types of MGUS can quickly advance and become blood cancers, including amyloidosis, lymphoma, and multiple myeloma.1-3